superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

       --tls-cipher-suites strings                               Comma-separated list of cipher suites for the server.
 If omitted, the default Go cipher suites will be used.
                                                                 Preferred values: TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA, TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256, TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA, TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384, TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305, TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256, TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256, TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384, TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305, TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256.
                                                                 Insecure values: TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256, TLS_ECDHE_ECDSA_WITH_RC4_128_SHA, TLS_ECDHE_RSA_WITH_3DES_EDE_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256, TLS_ECDHE_RSA_WITH_RC4_128_SHA, TLS_RSA_WITH_3DES_EDE_CBC_SHA, TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_128_CBC_SHA256, TLS_RSA_WITH_AES_128_GCM_SHA256, TLS_RSA_WITH_AES_256_CBC_SHA, TLS_RSA_WITH_AES_256_GCM_SHA384, TLS_RSA_WITH_RC4_128_SHA.
+      --tls-curve-preferences int32Slice                        Comma-separated list of numeric Go crypto/tls CurveID values, as the allowed key exchange mechanisms for the server.
+The supported values depend on the Go version used.
+See https://pkg.go.dev/crypto/tls#CurveID for values supported for each Go version.
+The order of the list is ignored, and key exchange mechanisms are chosen by Go from this list using an internal preference order.
+If omitted, the default Go curves will be used. (default [])
       --tls-min-version string                                  Minimum TLS version supported.
 Possible values: VersionTLS10, VersionTLS11, VersionTLS12, VersionTLS13
       --tls-private-key-file string                             File containing the default x509 private key matching --tls-cert-file.
       --tls-sni-cert-key namedCertKey                           A pair of x509 certificate and private key file paths, optionally suffixed with a list of domain patterns which are fully qualified domain names, possibly with prefixed wildcard segments.
 The domain patterns also allow IP addresses, but IPs should only be used if the apiserver has visibility to the IP address requested by a client.
 If no domain patterns are provided, the names of the certificate are extracted.
 Non-wildcard matches trump over wildcard matches, explicit domain patterns trump over extracted names.
 For multiple key/certificate pairs, use the --tls-sni-cert-key multiple times.
 Examples: "example.crt,example.key" or "foo.crt,foo.key:*.foo.com,foo.com". (default [])